 Alice DuPont | White Brides Cascade | Sun Parasol Red Emperor & Giant Dark Pink

 Sun Parasol Original Crimson & Pink | Bella, Mandinia & Sundenia, assorted colors

 Ficus Lyrata, more commonly called Fiddle Leaf Fig, are known for their wide, oval-shaped leathery leaves.
 With a small footprint yet voluminous canopy, they make for stunning statement pieces.
 Ficus Lyratas maintain a neat, well-groomed appearance and thrive indoors but prefer high, indirect / filtered sunlight.
-Grown in 10" containers as a standard.
+Grown in 10", 14" and 17" containers as single columns, bushes and standards.
 Tip: With its unique shape and strategic placement, they can be considered living pieces of art.

 PHOTOS COMING SOON....